TehGM/tehgm.github.io/content/blog/technology/streamlining-aspnetcore-cache-configuration.md

     }
 }
 {{</highlight>}}
 This class is a bit self-explanatory - has a few properties that are used in **Response Cache** configuration, a profile name to distinct it by, and also a helper `IsNoCache` property to determine if this profile disables cache.
+There's also collection of `Type` - there we can add any custom `IOutputCachePolicy` policy type we implement.

 ### Step 2: The Profiles
 Now let's convert actual profiles into the new approach.